 To create a concise and informative chart, it has to be understandable and presentable.
 The best way to do just that is to make sure that every detail presented in it are clear and simple.
 As much as possible, avoid including irrelevant details in it.
 This step also applies to any chart-making whether its classroom seating charts, holiday charts, or organizational chart.

-In developing a chart, you have to be very particular with your usage of fonts and font sizes.
+In developing a sample chart, you have to be very particular with your usage of fonts and font sizes.
 This can say a lot about your chart making because this also contributes a lot to the formality and credibility of your charts.
 You may opt to use ready-made templates because most of them are pre-formatted already with standard Google fonts.
 We have curated them above.
 Check them out.